dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     *This prints "else" instead of throwing an exception because we don't insert a _cast_ from `dynamic` to `String` and instead let the `String s` pattern _test_ the value's type, which then fails to match.*

+*   Next, it is a compile-time error if `M` is not assignable to `T`.
+    *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match (though it may still throw at runtime if the matched value type is `dynamic`).*

+### Coercions

+The language specification documents do not yet define a unified concept of _coercions_, and they do not define what it means to _attempt to insert a coercion_.
+However, the following is intended to establish these concepts in a sufficiently precise manner to enable the implementation of patterns:

+The language supports the following mechanisms, which are the currently existing _coercions_:

+- Implicit generic function instantiation.
+- Implicit tear-off of a `.call` method.
+- Implicit tear-off of a `.call` method, which is then generically instantiated.

+These mechanisms are applied at specific locations *(known as assignment points)*, and they are enabled by specific pairs of context types and expression types.

+*For example, implicit generic function instantiation is applied to an expression `e` whose type is a generic function type `G` in the case where the context type is a non-generic function type `F`, and `e` occurs at an assignment point.
+A list of actual type arguments are selected by type inference, yielding the expression `e<T1, ..
+Tk>`, such that the resulting expression has a type which is a subtype of `F`.
+If the type inference fails, or the resulting type is not a subtype of `F` then a compile-time error occurs.
+The implicit tear-off proceeds in a similar manner; it transforms `e` to `e.call` when the static type of `e` is an interface type that has a method named `call`, and the context type is a function type or `Function`.*

+An _attempt to insert a coercion_ is the procedure which is described above.
+It may end in an application of the mechanism, or it may end in a compile-time error.

+*In the context of pattern type checking, the compile-time error will generally report a lack of assignability, not, e.g., a failed type inference.*

+*Note that the ability for an integer literal to have the type `double` is not a coercion *(for example `double d = 1;` makes `1` an integer literal with type `double`)*.
+Similarly, an implicit downcast from `dynamic` is not considered a coercion.*

 ### Pattern uses (static semantics)